Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = WIP =
 - Taxonomy page's 404 error fixed.
+- Hide billing info for digital products on checkout.

 = 2.3.8 =
 - Added new action hooks that is triggered after the output of download headers (for force download feature).